• Skip to primary navigation

 4 2×20 tie pieces

-Cutting pieces and pattern for fabric storage box
+cut out fabric and carboard pattern pieces for fabric storage box

 Take one of the fabric base pieces and the cardboard base, spray with some adhesive on each piece and affix the two together.
 Making sure the right side of the fabric is facing out.
 Fold over the edges of fabric around the cardboard piece making it as smooth and neat as you can.
 Put it off to one side to dry.